‘And so, let’s pause a moment here, draw strength –

-The tree was planted by RBGE staff with official recognition of the Japanese consul in July 2012.
-That was a year after the devastating earthquake and tsunami when more than 15,000 lives were lost in Japan.
+The tree was planted by RBGE staff with official recognition of the Japanese consul in July 2011.
+That was a year of the devastating earthquake and tsunami when more than 15,000 lives were lost in Japan.
 For a while a laminated sign explained the origins of the tree and noted that it was dedicated to grow in friendship with the people of Japan.

 Pause and reflect

 Not many people know about the Poetry Garden either but it was officially launched at the end of August 2008.
 The dedication of the newly opened square as a place for public enjoyment and quiet reflection is recorded in a memorandum of agreement filed in the Scottish Poetry Library with an impressive list of signatories representing the City of Literature, Scottish Poetry Library, Scottish Book Trust, Edinburgh Book Festival, Edinburgh Makar, Coffee Republic, who ran the pavilion then, and Edinburgh City Centre Marketing (the predecessor to Essential Edinburgh which manages St Andrew Square – as I was then a director of ECCM, and a member of the steering group, I had the great treat of adding my name too).

 ‘…the wonderful thing about having a poetry garden in a famous square in a beautiful city is the way it will help people to pause for a minute or two and let poetry into their lives.’
 Richard Holloway